|Birth: ||Apr. 26, 1810|

 |Death: ||May 1, 1887|

-Jacob was one of twelve children, having one brother and ten sisters.
-He was the only one of his siblings who came to the US.
-One of his sisters died in the birth of her seventh child and her husband later married his late wife's sister and had ten more children.
-Eight of those seventeen children came to the US starting with Sebastian Hubbuch.
+Jacob was one of thirteen children, having two brothers and ten sisters.
+Ten of the thirteen survived to adulthood.
+One of his sisters died in the birth of her seventh child and her husband later married his late wife's younger sister and had ten more children.
+Eight of those seventeen children came to the US starting in 1851.
+The nickname 'Franz' derives from the Latin form of Friedrich.

 The Daily Evening News, Jeffersonville, Indiana, 24 May 1887, p.
 4, col. 1 (sub City News In General): "J. W. Ross, administrator of the estate of the late Jacob Schlichter, filed an inventory yesterday, which shows an aggregate value of $17,000, most of which is located in Bethlehem Township."